Pop quiz. When should start marketing your book?

 - Right now — even if you haven’t written a word yet.

 You might be surprised to learn the answer is definitely C. Having an audience already established and excited to buy your book is the key to a great book launch.
 In fact, getting this wrong can really set you back when it comes time to publish your book.

 But you’re probably thinking “How can I market a book that doesn’t even exist yet?”

-It’s a great question, and I’m going to give you 3 strategies for getting started.
+It’s a great question that sounds like it belongs in a MasterClass.
+And I’m going to give you 3 strategies for getting started.

 1. Start Building Your Online Presence.

 One of the best ways to promote your book is to promote yourself.
 What people think of you as an author (and as a person) will play a huge role in what they think about your writing.

 Now, there are several ways you can start to build your author brand.
 And the number one step to any of them is to start writing.
 Again, that doesn’t mean you need to have all the parts of your book written already.
 You can use other avenues including: